 When does the 2020 college football season start?

-Many FBS teams are scheduled to begin their seasons around Labor Day week/weekend for Week 1.
-Games include Iowa State vs. South Dakota and Memphis against Arkansas State.
+FBS teams that will play this fall are scheduled to begin their seasons around Labor Day week/weekend for Week 1.
+FBS games early in the season include Southern Miss vs. South Alabama on Thursday, Sept.
+3, BYU vs. Navy on Monday, Sept.
+7 and Miami vs. UAB on Thursday, Sept.
+10.

 FOOTBALL HISTORY: Notable firsts and milestones